US Expat Taxes and the Alternative Minimum Tax (AMT)

 Because the IRS recognizes that many individuals do not know if or how to calculate the AMT, it provides an Alternative Minimum Tax Assistant at IRS.gov each tax year to help taxpayers or tax preparers figure out if the AMT should be paid and, if so, to what extent.

-Due to the numerous credits and deductions in place to help eliminate dual taxation on US expat taxes, many wealthy US citizens living abroad find that they are subject to the AMT.
+Due to the numerous credits and deductions in place to help eliminate dual taxation, many wealthy US citizens living abroad find that they are subject to the AMT.
 It is therefore quite advisable that you use the Alternative Minimum Tax Assistant to help you determine whether or not you need to pay the AMT.
 In the event that you do need to pay the AMT, it is advisable that you talk to an expat tax expert to understand how the AMT system works in your particular situation.

 While the AMT was once only a concern of the wealthy, the IRS has not adjusted the income levels for inflation, so more and more it is impacting the middle class.
 For this reason, more and more individuals find themselves falling into the income levels that could require them to pay the AMT.
 Expats are particularly susceptible to the AMT as a result of the various US expat tax deductions and credits that often eliminate their US tax liability.